prasys/sarcasm-detection/README.md

 # Detecting Target of Sarcasm Using Ensemble Methods
 Code related to the ALTA's 2019 Shared Task - "Detecting Target of Sarcasm using Ensemble Methods".
-This was presented in ALTA's Conference
+This was presented in ALTA's Conference.
+The link to the paper will be shared once it gets published in the ACL Proceedings - so that you may able to go through our design decision.

 # What's this Read Me about ?